 CDP recognizes the systemic social, health, economic and political disparities and the harrowing injustices that are pervasive in all aspects of life for racialized or marginalized persons and communities.

 We acknowledge that systems and institutions perpetuate racism and marginalization for specific populations that disasters exacerbate.
 We recognize these structural inequities are by design and need to be torn out by their very roots.

 CDP recognizes that race, ethnicity, gender, sexual orientation, disability, religion, age, nationality, immigration, socioeconomic status and other identities are complex and intersect in ways that can exacerbate or mitigate against unjust and inequitable outcomes.

-In alignment with CDP’s vision and mission, we seek to uphold the following values.
+In alignment with CDP’s vision, mission and commitment to RIE, we are guided by our organization-wide values of integrity, boldness and innovation, humility and empathy.
 These values reflect who we are as individuals, how we do what we do in pursuit of our mission and our aspirations for doing better.